 Technology

-Technically, Urbit is two components: Urbit OS and Urbit ID.
+Technically, Urbit has two components: Urbit OS and Urbit ID.
 Both are completely open source and MIT licensed.

 Urbit OS is a new, carefully architected software stack: a VM, programming language and kernel designed to run software for an individual.